byte-jn/life-game/README.md

-# life-game-de
+# life-game-en
-Eine generierung einer geschichte zu deinem Helden im Terminal mit Python.

-Wenn man das Python script startet öffnet sich das terminal und es wird eine geschichte von dem Helden generiert.
-Nur in Text form.
-Dabei gibt es auch kämpfe und verschiedene Waffentypen.
-Eis ist ein autobattler heißt man kann nur zugucken was Harald so macht.
-Man kann auch in denn Dateien enemy.json und location.json neue Orte und Menschen hinzufügen.
-Umlaute möglich.
-Kein Buchstaben mit keinem anfangsbuchstaben möglich.
+A generation of a story about your hero in the terminal using Python.

+When the Python script is started, the terminal opens, and a story about the hero is generated.
+It is presented only in text form.
+There are also battles and different types of weapons.
+Ice is an auto-battler, which means you can only watch what Harald does.
+You can also add new locations and people in the files enemy.json and location.json.
+Umlauts are possible.
+No letters with specific starting letters are allowed.

-- (Ae) = Ä
+(Ae) = Ä
-- (Oe) = Ö
+(Oe) = Ö
-- (Ue) = Ü
+(Ue) = Ü
-- (sz) = ß
+(sz) = ß